 MJ Bridges is a learner of life, motivational speaker, and debt free coach.
 MJ thrives from learning new ways to improve happiness and peace of life.
 He was born in Racine, WI and is now a proud resident of Atlanta, Ga.
 For more information about MJ and his services head to Young and Debt Free!

-Do you have an incredible story of paying off debt to share?
+Have you paid off debt?
+Would you like to share your story?
 I’d love to motivate others with your story!
-Email me at email@example.com!
+Email me at [email protected]!

 Subscribe below to for posts regarding budgeting, saving, investing and travel hacking delivered right to your inbox!
 No Spam!